Skip to content

 Fit method

-Unlike the transform method, fit cannot stay lazy, as we need to compute concrete values for the means and standard deviations.
+Unlike the transform method, which we'll write below, fit cannot stay lazy, as we need to compute concrete values for the means and standard deviations.

 To be able to get Series out of our DataFrame, we'll pass eager_only=True to nw.from_native.
 This is because Polars doesn't have a concept of lazy Series, and so Narwhals doesn't either.